glegendr/ComputerV2/README.md

   6.0myvariablename
 ```

-If you create a function that already exist, the older one will be overwritten.
+If you create a variable that already exist, the older one will be overwritten.
 ## Computation
 ```> {computationA} = {computationB} ?```
 The computation part allows you to: